777uliahshafar/dotfiles/readme.md

 # Configuration for web development
 1).
 Install eslint for linting javascript and typescript, prerequisites is nodejs10.
 You might install by running npm :
-`npm install eslint --save-dev`.
-Then, make configuration file for it from terminal: `./node_modules/.bin/eslint --init`.
-You can modify its configuration that being made in home directory.
+`npm install eslint --save-dev`(local/recommend).
+Then, set configuration file for it from terminal: `./node_modules/.bin/eslint --init`.
+After that, you can run ESLint on any file or directory like this: `cd project && eslint --init`.
+You can modify its configuration that being made in any files or directory.

 In order to work with vim, instal Coc-eslint in our vim `:CocInstall coc-eslint`.
+This must be done before run ESLint in any projects.

 2).
 Install npm prettier(not Coc-prettier) for get ESlint reporting about Prettier errors.
-In order to do that, install by run: `npm install -D prettier eslint-plugin-prettier eslint-config-prettier` Then, update ESLint configuration in home dir, make sure the prettier put last line look like something like the following:
+In order to do that, install by run: `npm install -D prettier eslint-plugin-prettier eslint-config-prettier`.make sure the prettier is set in eslint conf(eslintrc) in PROJECT DIR not in homedir, put last line look like something like the following:
 ```
 {
   “extends”: [